NicoleJackson89/pp4-recipe-share/README.md

 ![Home Page](./assets/docs/home-page-end.png)
 </details>

-- The home page consists of a total of nine recipe posts where the uer will have an option to be directed to the next/prev page to view more recipe posts on the webpage.
+- The home page consists of a total of nine recipe posts where the user will have an option to be directed to the next/prev page to view more recipe posts on the webpage.
 - The next/prev button will be available to both logged in users and visitors.
 - All recipes will be displayed to the users / visitors from newest to oldest on the main page.
 - Recipes on the main page show the author name, number of likes as well as the published date stamp.